 - Close working relationship with the UNL Institute of Agriculture and Natural Resources (IANR) and the College of Agricultural Sciences and Natural Resources (CASNR)

 The Nebraska College of Technical Agriculture occupies a 72-acre campus which adjoins the town of Curtis on the northeast.
-The facilities include Agriculture Hall (which houses the Associate Dean’s and Dean’s Offices, Business Office, Student Life Office, Agribusiness Management Systems Division, General Education Division, the Bookstore, a computer laboratory, and classrooms).
+The facilities include Agriculture Hall (which houses the Associate Dean’s and Dean’s Offices, Business Office, Agribusiness Management Systems Division, General Education Division, the Bookstore, a computer laboratory, and classrooms).
 The Livestock Teaching Center, completed in 2000, includes livestock classrooms, lab facilities and an arena with a 700-person seating capacity; the Education Center houses the Welcome Center, an auditorium, state of the art laboratories, a computer lab, Agronomy Office, along with Student Services Office, Recruitment, and Admissions.
 Other buildings on campus include three permanent residence halls; a cafeteria; a deli, the Student Union/Activities Center; the Fitness Center, the Learning Resource Center; a Horticulture Systems complex (including two greenhouses, and a classroom building), an Agriculture Equipment complex (which includes two large equipment labs, a small engine lab, a welding lab, irrigation lab, and buildings for classroom, painting, storage and maintenance use); and a Veterinary Technology Teaching and Laboratory Complex.
 A total of 200,000 square feet of instructional classroom and laboratory space is utilized in the educational majors.

 The college also operates a 562 acre farm which serves as a field laboratory.
 The farm includes grain storage facilities, cattle growing and finishing facilities, and a completely diversified dry land and irrigated farming operation.